nodejs/node/doc/api/esm.md

 ```

 With the list of module exports provided upfront, the `execute` function will
-then be called at the exact point of module evalutation order for that module
+then be called at the exact point of module evaluation order for that module
 in the import tree.

 [Node.js EP for ES Modules]: https://github.com/nodejs/node-eps/blob/master/002-es-modules.md